Bachelor of Science with a Major in Mass Communications, Digital Media & Entertainment

 There are a variety of financial assistance options for students, including scholarships and work study programs.
 Visit the Office of Financial Aid's website for more information.

-Coursework for majors with a concentration in Digital Media & Telecommunication are listed below.
+Coursework for majors with a concentration in Digital Media & Entertainment are listed below.
 Please refer to the program checklist for a complete summary of all course requirements including core curriculum, electives, required and elective major courses.
-More information may also be found at Bachelor of Science in Mass Communications or your Undergraduate Catalog.
+More information may also be found in the Undergraduate Catalog.

 These courses are required for all Mass Communications majors.
 In addition to the General courses below, 6 hours of Foreign Language (1000 or 2000 level) and 3 hours of a Humanities or a Social Science elective must be completed (18 total hours):